GreyKeenan/dukesup/index.md

 1. Once both players have chosen their cards, they say, “Dukes Up!” and flip up their DUKES in unison.
 The FIEFS remain face-down.
-1. From here, the chosen first player can start their turn.
+1. With both players' DUKES revealed, the first player can start their turn.
-Taking your turn is explained below.

 ---